spcl/serverless-benchmarks/README.md

 Now you can deploy serverless experiments :-)

-The installation of additional platforms is controlled with the `--platform` and `--no-platform` switches.
+The installation of additional platforms is controlled with the `--{platform}` and `--no-{platform}` switches.
 Currently, the default behavior for `install.py` is to install only the local environment.

+To verify the correctness of installation, you can use [our regression testing](docs/usage.md#regression).

+> **Warning**
+> We use libcurl to make HTTP requests. `pycurl` will attempt to build its bindings and it needs headers for that - make sure that you have all development packages installed.
+If you see an error like this one: `src/pycurl.h:206:13: fatal error: gnutls/gnutls.h: No such file or directory`, it means that you are missing some of the dependencies.

+> **Warning**
-**Make sure** that your Docker daemon is running and your user has sufficient permissions to use it.
+> **Make sure** that your Docker daemon is running and your user has sufficient permissions to use it.
 Otherwise you might see a lot of "Connection refused" and "Permission denied" errors when using SeBS.

-To verify the correctness of installation, you can use [our regression testing](docs/usage.md#regression).

 ## Authors